koendv/t12-958/README.md

 ### CPU Temperature sensor

 The microcontroller has an internal temperature sensor.
-The microcontroller heats up when not sleeping, therefore the internal temperature of the microcontroller may be different from the temperature of the cold junction.
+As the microcontroller heats up during operation, the internal temperature of the microcontroller may be different from the temperature of the cold junction.

 ### NTC Temperature sensor

-A separate document, [README_NTC](README_NTC.md), handles configuring a NTC temperature sensor.
+A separate document, [README_NTC](README_NTC.md), handles configuring the NTC temperature sensor.

 Instead of manually calibrating an analogue temperature sensor it is much more convenient to use factory-calibrated digital sensors.